top of page

 nicht/nur brauchen + Infinitiv mit zu

 The construction "nicht/nur brauchen + Infinitiv mit zu" is used to express that something is not necessary or that only one thing is required.
-This construction is typically used in the past tense to refer to past actions or situations.
+This construction is often used in the past, but can also be used in the present

 Nicht brauchen + Infinitiv mit zu